SimonAlling/userscripter/README.md

 To initialize an example userscript:

-    ./init
+    ./init --example

-This copies an example code base into the `src/` directory in this repo.
+This creates an example code base in the `src/` directory in this repo.

+(`./init` without `--example` initializes a clean userscript without any example code.)

 ### Build